jb5k/way_of_stock/ApplicationRelease.md

 The facet should include the following additional keys:

 * *domain*: This specifies a symbolic key identifying which particular glassfish domain the application should be deployed to.
+* *javamail_environment*: The environment from which to grab the email service.
+Only used if *javamail_resource* is specified.

 The configuration of the facet should look something like: